Engaging your teams in the context of the recovery

 • 65% of employees would like to receive more feedback.

-• Only 58% of managers think they provide enough feedback to their colleagues.
+• Only 58% of managers think they give enough feedback to their staff.

-• 98% of employees will fail to feel engaged in the company if their manager gives them little or no feedback on their work.
+• 98% of employees will not feel committed to the company if their manager gives them little or no feedback on their work.

 • 78% of employees mentioned that recognition at work is motivating."